 Operators without Built‐in Meanings

-But not all operators recognized by Mathematica are associated with functions that have built-in meanings.
-Mathematica also supports several hundred additional operators that can be used in constructing expressions, but for which no evaluation rules are initially defined.
+But not all operators recognized by the Wolfram Language are associated with functions that have built‐in meanings.
+The Wolfram Language also supports several hundred additional operators that can be used in constructing expressions, but for which no evaluation rules are initially defined.

-You can use these operators as a way to build up your own notation within the Mathematica language.
+You can use these operators as a way to build up your own notation within the Wolfram Language.

 is recognized as an infix operator, but has no predefined value.

 is not only recognized as an operator, but can also be evaluated.

 A few Wolfram Language operators corresponding to functions without predefined values.

 The Wolfram Language follows the general convention that the function associated with a particular operator should have the same name as the special character that represents that operator.

 The conventional correspondence in the Wolfram Language between operator names and function names.

 You should realize that even though the functions CirclePlus and CircleTimes do not have built‐in evaluation rules, the operators and do have built‐in precedences.
 "Operator Input Forms" lists all the operators recognized by the Wolfram Language, in order of their precedence.